 According to a number of different studies, both iron and calcium make it difficult for the body to absorb antibiotics.
 If you have to take calcium or iron supplements or you eat foods that are rich in these minerals, it is best to wait at least three hours before taking your antibiotics.

-Yoghurt on the other hand, is the one dairy product that is actually good for your gut lining when taking antibiotics, this is because of the helpful strains of probiotics that you can find inside of yoghurt.
-Especially for seniors it is important to take in enough of the helpful probiotics, because the use of antibiotics can otherwise lead to diarrhea because of the disruption of the healthy gut flora, and lead to exhaustion or dehydration.
+Yoghurt, on the other hand, is the one dairy product that is actually good for your gut lining when taking antibiotics, this is because of the helpful strains of probiotics that you can find inside of yoghurt.
+Especially for seniors, it is important to take in enough of the helpful probiotics, because the use of antibiotics can otherwise lead to diarrhoea because of the disruption of the healthy gut flora, and lead to exhaustion or dehydration.

 If your doctor prescribes antibiotics, ask them to tell you more about what foods to take or avoid and whether before or after your dosage of antibiotics.
 Whilst we know that certain foods do affect the efficacy of antibiotics because everybody’s situation is different it is still vital to get professional advice from your medical practitioner.